Anxiety

 Sleep is essential to the maintenance of physical and psychological health.
 Look at how you might be able to improve your quality and quantity of sleep.

 Continued poor sleep can affect the brain’s function and lead to problems such as forgetfulness, irritability or lack of concentration.
-Over a prolonged period the part of the brain that controls language, memory, planning and sense of time is severely affected.
-Given that insomnia is often caused by lifestyle choices, here are some tips that might help to improve your sleep:
+Given that insomnia can be impacted by lifestyle choices, here are some tips that might help to improve your sleep:

-Restless legs syndrome, also known as Willis-Ekbom disease, is a medical disorder that causes an urge to move your legs (this can also affect some people’s arms).
+Restless legs syndrome is a medical disorder that causes an urge to move your legs (this can also affect some people’s arms).
 This urge develops when sufferers are lying down or resting and usually involves uncomfortable, tingly or aching sensations.
 This sensation is often worse in the evenings and during the night, so it is most commonly associated with difficulty in sleeping.

 Sufferers often find that the discomfort eases when they move, stretch or massage their legs.
 In some instances, restless legs syndrome is linked to an underlying medical condition, for example, iron deficiency or kidney disease.
 In instances where it is not related to an underlying medical condition, sufferers might find that regular exercise, good sleep habits and quitting smoking may help.
 For further information and support, see the RLS-UK, the restless legs syndrome charity website.

-Sleep apnoea is a serious condition and anybody who suspects that they may have sleep apnoea should consult their doctor.
-Treatment options include:
+Sleep apnoea is a serious condition and anybody who suspects that they may have sleep apnoea should consult their doctor to discuss treatment options.

 For further information about sleep apnoea, including advice about treatment, see the British Snoring and Sleep Aponoea Association website.